“When someone shows you who they are, believe them the first time.” – Maya Angelou

 They use gaslighting to create an emotional reaction.

-Cycle of placing others on pedastools and then de-valuing them.
+They show cyclical patterns of placing others on pedestals and then de-valuing them.

 How to Protect Ourselves

 So...what do we do if we find ourselves in a relationship to a person who is toxic and showing no signs of genuine change?
 Again, we look for repeated and enduring patterns.

 The first step in breaking free is in developing awareness of the cycles and patterns.
 Recognizing that you are, in fact, worthy and good, and holding true to the knowledge that a person who would devalue you is the problem...not you.

 Once you recognize the patterns, it can be helpful to have a trusted confidant, or therapist, who can re-affirm that you are not "crazy", that this is a pattern and a problem that lies with the other person.

 Maintaining space as much as possible and keeping up those emotional layers of protection is also important until one is able to leave the relationship.
 Maintaining mindful awareness that when a toxic person suspects you are distancing, they may respond in one of two ways.
 First, they may attempt to lure you back in and re-establish the emotional closeness.
 If you witness this happening, go through the checklist: